uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/algorithms/par_for_index.rst

     *k*-th value after *i*.

 ``D`` is the type of the expression ``j-i``.
 It can be any integral type that is convertible to ``size_t``.
-Examples that model the Index requirements are integral types, pointers, and STL random-access iterators whose difference can be implicitly converted to a ``size_t``.
+Examples that model the Index requirements are integral types and pointers.

 See also: